ishikawam/builded-firebase-ios-sdk/Firebase/README.md

 The frameworks in this directory map to these versions of the Firebase SDKs in CocoaPods.

-NOTE: FirebaseAppIndexing is deprecated, and will be removed from the Firebase Pod in its next major version increase.

            CocoaPod           | Version
 ----------------------------- | -------
-Firebase                      | 3.17.0
+Firebase                      | 4.0.0
-FirebaseAnalytics             | 3.9.0
+FirebaseAnalytics             | 4.0.0
-FirebaseAppIndexing           | 1.2.0
-FirebaseAuth                  | 3.1.1
+FirebaseAuth                  | 4.0.0
-FirebaseCore                  | 3.6.0
+FirebaseCore                  | 4.0.0
-FirebaseCrash                 | 1.1.6
+FirebaseCrash                 | 2.0.0
-FirebaseDatabase              | 3.1.2
+FirebaseDatabase              | 4.0.0
-FirebaseDynamicLinks          | 1.4.0
+FirebaseDynamicLinks          | 2.0.0
-FirebaseInstanceID            | 1.0.10
+FirebaseInstanceID            | 2.0.0
-FirebaseInvites               | 1.3.0
+FirebaseInvites               | 2.0.0
-FirebaseMessaging             | 1.2.3
+FirebaseMessaging             | 2.0.0
+FirebasePerformance           | 1.0.0
-FirebaseRemoteConfig          | 1.3.4
+FirebaseRemoteConfig          | 2.0.0
-FirebaseStorage               | 1.1.0
+FirebaseStorage               | 2.0.0
 GTMOAuth2                     | 1.1.4
 GTMSessionFetcher             | 1.1.9
-Google-Mobile-Ads-SDK         | 7.19.1
+Google-Mobile-Ads-SDK         | 7.20.0
 GoogleAPIClientForREST        | 1.2.1
 GoogleSignIn                  | 4.0.2
 GoogleToolboxForMac           | 2.1.1
-Protobuf                      | 3.2.1
+Protobuf                      | 3.3.0